Friday7352/Frivo/README.md

 # Frivo

-Frivo is a local Windows dashboard for conversational AI, voice output, profiles, private speech transcription through Evora, and VRChat chatbox messages over OSC.
+Frivo is a local Windows dashboard for conversational AI, voice output, profiles, private speech transcription through Evora, and VRChat integration through FrivOSC.
 It runs on your computer and opens in your web browser.

 ## Screenshots